twallema/pySODM/docs/workflow.md

-## Quickstart
+## Modeling and Simulation Workflow

-In this quickstart tutorial, we'll set up a simple SIR disease model and calibrate its basic reproduction number to a synthetically generated dataset.
+In this tutorial, we'll set up a simple SIR disease model and calibrate its basic reproduction number to a synthetically generated dataset.
 We'll then asses what happens if the pathogen's infectivity is lowered.
-By using a simple model, we can focus on the most important workflows and features of `pySODM`, which are similar throughout all the other examples on this documentation website.
-You'll learn about building more complex models in other tutorials (REF).
-This quickstart tutorial serves as a template for a typical workflow:
+By using a simple model, we can focus on the general workflow and on the features of `pySODM`, which will be very similar throughout the other tutorials on this documentation website.
+This tutorial introduces the user to a typical workflow:
 1. Import dependencies
 2. Load the dataset
 3. Load/Define a model